yujunz/gitlab.com-runbooks/howto/update-gitlab-runner-on-managers.md

     If you want to install a Stable version of the Runner, you should set the `repository` value to `gitlab-ci-multi-runner` (which is a default if the key doesn't exists in configuration).

+1. **Shutdown GitLab Runner service**

+    SSH to the host - e.g. `$ ssh docker-ci-1.gitlap.com` and paste this in terminal

+        ```bash
+        echo manual | sudo tee /etc/init/gitlab-runner.override
+        sudo killall -SIGQUIT gitlab-ci-multi-runner
+        while gitlab-runner status; do sleep 1s; done
+        ```

+    The above script disables auto start of service after its exit.
+We are sending SIGQUIT to signal a Runner that it should not process a new builds, but finish existing ones and exit.
+You will have to wait till this script finishes, but when it finished it means that Runner did finish processing of all builds and you are free to start a chef client.

 1. **Start `chef-client` process on a node**

     If old process finished all builds (and was restarted by upstart) you can restart `chef-client` on the node.

     ```bash
     $ sudo service chef-client start
+    ```

+    Now remove the manual override for process startup:

+    ```bash
+    $ sudo rm /etc/init/gitlab-runner.override
     ```

     You can check if the process is runing by: